Michael Amiridis: Awards and honors

 In 1996, Amiridis won National Science Foundation's award for early-career scientists and engineers.
 He has received numerous teaching awards, including the Michael J. Mungo Undergraduate and Graduate Teaching Awards and USC's Samuel Litman Distinguished Professor Award.
 As a researcher, he earned the National Science Foundation's CAREER award in 1996, the USC College of Engineering and Computing Research Achievement Award in 2005, and the University of Wisconsin Marshall Founders’ Lecture Award in 2014.
 With over $15 million in research funding as principal investigator and 110 peer-reviewed journal publications, he was elected a fellow of the American Association for the Advancement of Science in 2012 and of the American Institute of Chemical Engineers in 2015.

 Active at the national level, Amiridis was elected to the boards of the Hispanic Association of Colleges and Universities (HACU) and Urban Serving Universities (USU), where he is the current chair.
 In October 2022, HACU honored him with the President's Award of Excellence for his efforts to diversify UIC's senior leadership and to create opportunities for Hispanic students.
 HACU also recognized Amiridis’ national initiative to create the Alliance of Hispanic-Serving Research Universities.

 He was awarded an honorary doctoral degree in materials science and engineering from the University of Ioannina in Greece in 2017.
 In July 2022, Amiridis was named to a list of "Great Immigrants" by the Carnegie Corporation of New York.

+Amiridis ranked number 3 on the Post and Courier Columbia's 2025 Power List.